 - Billing invoices now show usage by project in the Summary by Project section.

 - Germany West Central

 M0free clusters and

-M5shared clusters in the GCP Brazil (São Paulo) region.
+M5shared clusters in the Google Cloud Brazil (São Paulo) region.

 M0free clusters in the AWS Syndey region.

 - Enables faster restores from Cloud Backup backups.